dennisvdang/Springboard-Portfolio/README.md

 This README contains summaries (objectives, methods, and takeaways) of the following curriculum categories:
 - **Case Studies**: Case studies covering a wide range of topics and demonstrate the application of various data science techniques and algorithms.
-- **Statistical Foundations**: Case studies that explore and apply fundamental data science concepts, statistical techniques, and mathematical principles, without necessarily building predictive models.
+- **Statistical Foundations**: Case studies that explore and apply fundamental statistical techniques and mathematical principles, without necessarily building predictive models.
 - **Mini Projects**: Projects using industry-standard tools and libraries for data manipulation and analysis
 - **Guided Capstone**: An end-to-end data science project experience